Nikos Kiritsis, Dean

 - To provide the facilities and the opportunities necessary to search for truth and the expansion of knowledge through research, design, and other forms of creative expression.

-Freshmen entering McNeese go directly to the Basic Studies Division.
-They do not enter the Engineering or Engineering Technology programs until they have completed the general conditions for exit from Basic Studies.
+Freshmen entering McNeese go directly to the Department of General and Basic Studies.
+They do not enter the College of Engineering until they have completed the general conditions for exit from Basic Studies.

-The Engineering Program at McNeese State University is nationally accredited by ABET, Inc., formerly the Accreditation Board for Engineering and Engineering Technology (ABET).
+The Engineering Program at McNeese State University is accredited by the Engineering Accreditation Commission of ABET.
 The four concentrations included in the program are: Chemical, Civil, Electrical, and Mechanical Engineering.
 Upon successful completion of the Engineering Program, the student receives the Bachelor of Science in Engineering Degree.

-The Engineering Technology Program at McNeese State University is nationally accredited by the Technology Accreditation Commission of ABET, Inc., formerly the Accreditation Board for Engineering and Engineering Technology.
-The three concentrations included in the program are: Electronics, Instrumentation, and Process Plant.
-Upon successful completion of the Engineering Technology Program, the student receives either the Associate of Science in Engineering Technology or the Bachelor of Science in Engineering Technology.
+The Computer Science Program at McNeese State University is accredited by the Computing Accreditation Commission of ABET.
+The pathways included in the program are: General and Applied.
+Upon successful completion of the Computer Science Program, the student receives a Bachelor of Science in Computer Science Degree.

 CO-OP and Intern Programs with Industry

-Engineering and Engineering Technology students who meet the criteria outlined in the Co-op and Summer Intern Program brochures are eligible to apply for these work-study positions.
+Engineering and Computer Science students who meet industry established criteria are eligible to apply for these work-study positions.
 Co-op and intern students are selected by industry based on grades, experience, and interviews.
 A co-op or intern position cannot be guaranteed to any applicant.
 During their sophomore and junior years, successful applicants alternate semesters as full-time students at McNeese and full-time workers in industry.
 Successful intern applicants work summers only following their freshman, sophomore, and junior years.